wp-plugins/sensei-lesson-timer/readme.txt

 == Screenshots ==

-1. Screenshot of timer embeded in lesson page.
+1. Screenshot of timer embedded in lesson page.
 Timer sits to the right of the Complete Lesson button.
+1. Screenshot of message popup within a lesson page when a student learner tries to leave the lesson page.
+1. Screenshot of Admin Timer message.
+Under Settings->Reading, at the bottom of the page, you will see a Warning message field.
+If left blank, lessons with lesson time will allow student learners to leave the page with no warning.
+If it contains a message, it will display the message when a student learner tries to click away from the lesson page prior to timer reaching zero.
 == Changelog ==

+= 1.1.0 =
+* Warning message support for student learners trying to click away from the lesson prior to timer reaching zero.
+Message can be configured in Settings->Reading under Sensei Lesson Timer section.
 = 1.0.0 =
 * First release version.

 == Upgrade Notice ==
-First release
+Second release